 - When using the Dremel and Simichrome, I strongly recommend wearing eye protection.
 Even at a low speed the paste can get everywhere.

-- Likewise, you will also want to wear old clothing as it will get on your clothing and make them smell of metal.
+- Likewise, you will want to wear old clothing as the polish will get on your clothing and make it smell like metal.

 - I also kept the Dremel at almost the lowest speed.
 I found that increasing the speed did not increase the efficacy but it did cause more of the Simichrome polish to fly everywhere.